lokefu/Text_Summarization_using_Transformer-XL/README.md

 ## Dataset

 The datasets used in this project are included in the repository and were downloaded from Hugging Face in `dataset.ipynb`.
-The model was fine-tuned specifically on the cnn_dailymail dataset.
+The model was fine-tuned specifically on the cnn_dailymail dataset, `train_subset.pt` and `val_subset.pt`.

 ## Acknowledgments